-Children can find themselves with infected teeth after having large tooth decays or a history of dental trauma.
+Children can find themselves with infected teeth after having large cavities, tooth decay or dental trauma.
 In these cases, the pulp inside their teeth may need to be removed via a dental procedure called a ‘pulpectomy’.
-Dr Carmen Colomar, a paediatric dentist and member of Dr Moira Wong’s highly experienced team, regular performs pulpectomies in Dr Wong’s clinic, and here she provides answers to the most common questions regarding pulpectomies.
+Dr Camen Colomar, a paediatric dentist and member of Dr Moira Wong’s highly experienced team, regular performs pulpectomies in Dr Wong’s clinic, and here she provides answers to the most common questions regarding pulpectomies.

 What is a pulpectomy?

 During a pulpectomy, a dentist will remove the pulp from inside the crown and root of a child’s tooth.